clampz/easycron/README.md

 * -d **delete option takes a search term and deletes the line where it finds the term. usage:** ```easycron -d 'process_to_delete'```
 * -l **concatinates the crontab file to the command line.**

-To install easycron to your path using the INSTALL script, run:
+To install easycron, use the following command (while inside the downloaded repo file):
 ```
-sudo ./INSTALL
+make install
 ```

-the INSTALL script only supports OS X and debian like distros of Linux.